Santosh0369/restuarant-order-analysis-sql-mysql/README.md

 ## 📋 Executive Summary

-This project analyzes a restaurant's transactional database to uncover patterns in menu performance, customer ordering behavior, and revenue generation.
+This project analyzes a restaurant's transactional database to uncover patterns in menu performance, customer ordering behaviour, and revenue generation.
 Using MySQL, I explored two core tables — `menu_items` and `order_details` — spanning **Q1 2023 (January–March)**.
 The analysis surfaces actionable insights around which cuisines and dishes drive the most value, how customers build their orders, and where the restaurant's highest-spending customers are concentrating their spend.

 ---